-The following images indicate the location of the graphics card and provide a visual representation of the removal procedure.
+The following images indicate the location of the graphics card and provides a visual representation of the removal procedure.

 - 1. Lay the computer on the right side. - 2.
-Disconnect the power cables from the graphics card and remove them from the routing guides on the graphics -card support bracket. - i NOTE: This step is applicable only for computers that are shipped with a graphics-card support bracket. - 3.
-Pull together the securing tabs on the graphics-card support bracket and rotate to remove it off the chassis. - 4.
+Locate the graphics card (PCI-Express). - 3.
+Push the securing tabs on the graphics-card support bracket and rotate to remove it off the chassis. - 4.
 Lift the pull tab to open the PCIE door. - 5.
-Push and hold the securing tab on the graphics-card slot and lift the graphics card from the graphics-card slot. - i NOTE: To remove the NVIDIA GeForce RTX 2080 graphics card, lift and rotate the graphics card.
+Push and hold the securing tab on the graphics-card slot and lift the graphics card from the graphics-card slot.